Doctoral Candidates

 Ahmed has a bachelor of engineering (B. Eng.) degree, majoring in power mechanics.
 After completing the bachelor Ahmed worked for 4 years in different engineering projects (e.g. amusement parks, water processing stations, solar energy and solar heaters).
 Through his work experience he developed an interest in environmental concerns and renewable energy.
 5 years after the bachelor Ahmed was accepted for a maser’s study in Environmental and Resource Management in B-TU Cottbus-Senftenberg, Germany.

 During his master’s studies Ahmed gained and developed new interest in the sociological and philosophical aspects of environment and energy.
 For his master’s thesis, he applied qualitative analysis of the phenomenon of Energy/Fuel Poverty within European policy discourse with the Technoscience Chair under the supervision of Prof. Dr. Astrid Schwarz and Dr. Ingmar Lippert.
-Ahmed’s master’s thesis is to be published in cooperation with Dr. Ingmar Lippert in the coming Routledge (Taylor & Francis Group)’s project “Living with Energy Poverty: Perspectives from the Global North and South”.
-The thesis will be the 19th chapter of the book, which is titled “From Energy Poverty to Vulnerability: A Discourse Analysis of the European Union’s National Energy and Climate Plans”.
+Ahmed’s master’s thesis was published in December 2023, in cooperation with Dr. Ingmar Lippert, in Routledge (Taylor & Francis Group)’s project “Living with Energy Poverty: Perspectives from the Global North and South”.
+The thesis is the 19th chapter of the book, which is titled “From Energy Poverty to Vulnerability: A Discourse Analysis of the European Union’s National Energy and Climate Plans”.

 Ahmed also worked as a research assistant for about two and half years with Energypedia UG, a wiki platform for collaborative knowledge exchange on renewable energy, energy access, and energy efficiency.
 During his time he worked (solely/co-authored and updated) on variety of articles regarding different energy topics (e.g. From the ‘Energy Ladder’ to ‘Fuel Stacking’, The Economics of Renewable Energy, The Off-grid Appliance Market, Access to Modern Energy, Mini grid Operation Models).
 A part of Energypedia’s vision is to have an all-inclusive designed energy profiles for nations worldwide, and particularly the countries of the Global South.
 Ahmed worked on and updated a total of 47 energy profiles (e.g. Egypt, Suriname, Malawi, Ghana, Lesotho).